-(iii) Derivative financial instruments and hedge accounting
+(iii) Derivative financial instruments

 The Group holds derivative financial instruments to hedge its foreign currency and interest rate exposures.
 Embedded derivatives are separated from the host contract and accounted for separately if the host contract is not a financial asset and certain criteria are met.